klahnakoski/mo-parquet/README.md

 ## Code

-Work is proceeding on [my fork of fastparquet](https://github.com/klahnakoski/fastparquet/blob/nested/fastparquet/json_writer.py)
+Work is proceeding on [my fork of fastparquet](https://github.com/klahnakoski/fastparquet/blob/nested/fastparquet/json_writer.py).
+The `mo_parquet` subdirectory has been synched to that project for use in the encoding/decoding steps.

 ## Analysis